jeremymaya/city-explorer-api-javascript/README.md

 node server.js
 ```

+Access the endpoint running at <http://localhost:3000>

 ### Production Mode

-Create a new Heroku app by clicking `New`
+Create a new Heroku app by clicking `New`.

-After the app has been created, go to the `Deploy` tab and select GitHub as `Deployment method`
+After the app has been created, go to the `Deploy` tab and select GitHub as `Deployment method`.

-Connect the correct repository from GitHub and choose the right branch to deploy
+Connect the correct repository from GitHub and choose the right branch to deploy.

-Click `Deploy Branch`
+Click `Deploy Branch`.

+Access the endpoint running at <https://APP_NAME.herokuapp.com>.

+The endpoint deployed from this project is accessible at <https://city-explorer-api-javascript.herokuapp.com>

 ---